OXID-eSales/paypal-documentation/installation.rst

 System requirements
 -------------------
 The system requirements given below apply to the PayPal module.
-In addition, the PayPal module only works if the OXID eShop was configured for SSL mode.
+In addition, the PayPal module only works if OXID eShop was configured for SSL mode.

 * PHP 5.6 or higher
 * cURL